ansible-collections/ibm_zos_core/docs/source/modules/zos_unarchive.rst

 tmp_hlq
-  High Level Qualifier used for temporary datasets created during the module execution.
+  Override the default high level qualifier (HLQ) for temporary data sets.

+  The default HLQ is the Ansible user used to execute the module and if that is not available, then the environment variable value ``TMPHLQ`` is used.

   | **required**: False
   | **type**: str

 force
-  Replace existing files or data sets if files or data sets to unarchive have conflicting paths.
+  If set to true and the remote file or data set dest exists, the dest will be deleted.

   | **required**: False
   | **type**: bool

 remote_src
-  Set to true to indicate the archive file is already on the remote system and not local to the Ansible controller.
+  If set to true, ``zos_unarchive`` retrieves the archive from the remote system.

-  | **required**: False
-  | **type**: bool

-is_binary
-  Set to true if archive file is to be treated as binary when sending to remote.
+  If set to false, ``zos_unarchive`` searches the local machine (Ansible controller) for the archive.

   | **required**: False
   | **type**: bool